Gitlow v. New York: Free speech

 According to Sanford, a "single revolutionary spark may kindle a fire that, smoldering for a time, may burst into a sweeping and destructive conflagration."
 He said the Manifesto contained "the language of direct incitement" and was not "the expression of philosophical abstraction."
+Relying on the argument that incendiary speech may be suppressed “preemptively” Justice Sanford asserted that governments cannot be required to wait until revolutionary publications “lead to actual disturbances of the public peace or imminent and immediate danger of its own destruction” but can “suppress the threatened danger in its incipiency” or “extinguish the spark without waiting until it has enkindled the flame or blazed into the conflagration.”

 In his dissent, Holmes, the author of Schencks clear and present danger test, wrote that he believed it was still the appropriate test to employ in judging the limits of freedom of expression.
 Joined by Brandeis, he argued that Gitlow presented no present danger because only a small minority of people shared the views presented in the manifesto and because it directed an uprising at some "indefinite time in the future."
 Moreover, he responded to Sanford's kindling metaphor by refuting the claim that the Manifesto is an example of "incitement."

 Holmes states, "It is said that this manifesto was more than a theory, that it was an incitement.
 Every idea is an incitement.
 It offers itself for belief and if believed it is acted on unless some other belief outweighs it or some failure of energy stifles the movement at its birth.
 The only difference between an expression of opinion and an incitement in the narrower sense is the speaker's enthusiasm for the result.
 Eloquence may set fire to reason, but, whatever may be thought of the redundant discourse before us, it had no chance of starting a present conflagration.
 If, in the long run, the beliefs expressed in proletarian dictatorship are destined to be accepted by the dominant forces of the community, the only meaning of free speech is that they should be given their chance and have their way."